kuzudb/kuzudb.github.io/docs/blog/factorization.md

 a good paradigm is to use a write-ahead log that serves as a source of truth and can be used to undo or redo operations.
 Many systems adopt such common wisdom paradigms.
-As core DBMS researcher, once in a while however, you run into a very simple idea that deviates from the norm and is not currently adopted that gets you very excited.
+As core DBMS researcher, once in a while however, you run into a very simple idea that deviates from the norm that gets you very excited.
 Today, I want to write about one such idea called [factorization](https://www.cs.ox.ac.uk/dan.olteanu/papers/os-sigrec16.pdf).

 {: .highlight}